MellowMarsh/Rest-API-Calls-and-JSON-Data/README.md

 # Rest-API-Calls-and-Song-Lyrics
 Calling Rest API with Python and Working With JSON Response

-I wrote a simple Python 3 program to determine how many times certain words are used in a song.
+Exercise: Writing a Python 3 program to determine how many times certain words are used in a song.
 I am using https://api.lyrics.ovh to pull song lyrics and I will parse the json response.